mateuszwittek/rest-api-node/readme.md

 ## Endpoints

+This API uses URL path versioning.
+The current version is v1.
+All endpoints should be prefixed with /api/v1.

 ### /people

-- `GET /people`: Returns a list of all people from the database.
+- `GET api/v1/people`: Returns a list of all people from the database.
-- `GET /people/:param`: Retrieves a specific person by parameter, email or username.
+- `GET api/v1/people/:param`: Retrieves a specific person by parameter, email or username.
-- `POST /people`: Adds a new person to the database.
+- `POST api/v1/people`: Adds a new person to the database.

 Request body for POST: